Expose Local Sites

 There are several use cases where you might have an internal process, app, or service running on one of your server's local ports.

 Often, these internal services have a UI that is available.
-Such as, the Bull Board UI and Laravel Horizon for queue management, Strapi's admin portal, usage analytics, server monitoring apps, and so on.
+Such as, the Bull Board UI, Supervisor, Laravel Horizon for queue management, Strapi's admin portal, usage analytics, server monitoring apps, and so on.

 You may programmatically create and expose a view for these use cases or even open the port and access via